axelpey/axelpey/README.md

 </p>

 I'm Axel, a Computer Scientist passionate about solving big issues of our world.
-My interests have ranged from cleaning ocean plastic pollution 🌊 to countering fake news and polarization online ✌.
+My interests have ranged from cleaning ocean plastic pollution 🌊, to countering fake news and polarization online ✌, and building 🤖 general-purpose robots using embodied AI.

 I use different technological skills for these projects, ranging from pure maths and graph theory, to full-stack software development, Machine Learning, High-Performance Computing and UI/UX design.